-- ► Identify and describe avoidance or assertiveness strategies to use in unsafe and/or uncomfortable situations. - Describe and assess strategies for responding to discrimination, stereotyping and bullying. - ▶ Describe and apply strategies for developing and maintaining positive relationships. - Describe and apply strategies that promote a safe and caring environment.
+- Identify and describe strategies for avoiding and/or responding to potentially unsafe, abusive or exploitive situations. - Describe and assess strategies for responding to discrimination, stereotyping and bullying. - Describe and apply strategies for developing and maintaining positive relationships. - Describe and apply strategies that promote a safe and caring environment.

-- Describe and assess strategies for promoting mental well-being. - ▶ Describe and assess strategies for managing problems related to mental well-being and substance use. - Explore and describe strategies for managing physical, emotional and social changes during puberty. - Describe factors that positively influence mental well-being and self-identity.
+- ▶ Describe and assess strategies for promoting mental well-being, for self and others. - Describe and assess strategies for managing problems related to mental well-being and substance use. - Explore and describe strategies for managing physical, emotional and social changes during puberty. - Explore and describe how personal identities adapt and change in different settings and situations.